Combine harvester

-The modern combine harvester, or simply combine, is a machine designed to harvest a variety of grain crops.
-The name derives from its combining four separate harvesting operations—reaping, threshing, gathering, and winnowing—to a single process.
-Among the crops harvested with a combine are wheat, rice, oats, rye, barley, corn (maize), sorghum, soybeans, flax (linseed), sunflowers and rapeseed.
-The separated straw, left lying on the field, comprises the stems and any remaining leaves of the crop with limited nutrients left in it: the straw is then either chopped, spread on the field and ploughed back in or baled for bedding and limited-feed for livestock.
+The modern combine harvester, also called a combine, is a machine designed to harvest a variety of cultivated seeds.
 Combine harvesters are one of the most economically important labour-saving inventions, significantly reducing the fraction of the population engaged in agriculture.
+Among the crops harvested with a combine are wheat, rice, oats, rye, barley, corn (maize), sorghum, millet, soybeans, flax (linseed), sunflowers and rapeseed (canola).
+The separated straw (consisting of stems and any remaining leaves with limited nutrients left in it) is then either chopped onto the field and ploughed back in, or laid out in rows, ready to be baled and used for bedding and cattle feed.

+The name of the machine is derived from the fact that the harvester combined multiple separate harvesting operations – reaping, threshing or winnowing and gathering – into a single process around the start of the 20th century.
+A combine harvester still performs its functions according to those operating principles.
+The machine can easily be divided into four parts, namely: the intake mechanism, the threshing and separation system, the cleaning system, and finally the grain handling and storage system.
+Electronic monitoring assists the operator by providing an overview of the machine's operation, and the field's yield.